touho/grocery/README.md

-# Example integration to Speechgrinder API
+# Voice enabled food listing example

-The nodejs application in this repository is an example of a _backend integration_  to the Speechgrinder API.
+The nodejs application in this repository features a complete example of a voice enabled meal tracking or food listing (e.g. grocery shopping) application power by a _backend integration_ to the Speechgrinder API.
+The application uses the open source food and nutrition database [Fineli](https://fineli.fi/fineli/en/ohje/19), which contains information about 4 000 food items (with average nutrient contents) and is maintained by the Finnish National Institute for Health and Welfare.

+The natural language understanding (NLU) configuration on the backend supports amount, unit and food name combinations.
+Example things to try out:

+- three liters of milk
+- pears, rye bread, 2 kilos of potatoes

-Note: This is a more involved example.
+NOTE: This is a more involved example.
 For a simple "hello world" tutorial, please refer to [the start repository](https://github.com/speechgrinder/start).

-The example is a grocery search application, where you can speak a list of groceries you want to buy from a store.
-The NLU configuration on the backend supports amount, unit and product name combinations.
-Example things to try out (depending on the example data installed):

-- three liters of milk
-- bread, milk, 5 kilos of potatoes

 ## Features in this example

 - Simple web user interface, hosted at `/`
 - WebSocket connection between clients and this service
 - gRPC connection per client WebSocket to Speechgrinder API
+- Querying Fineli nutrition data based using Speechgrinder's NLU transcripts

+## Requirements

+- node 12 or later
+- an application id from Speechgrinder

+To get an application id apply to our beta program by sending an email to [appid@speechgrinder.com](mailto:appid@speechgrinder.com).

 ## Building and running the service

-- build the application with `npm install` (node 12 or later required).
-- get some example data, see [the data directory](data)
-- get yourself an application id from Speechgrinder

-After you get your application id, you can start the service:
+Build the application

+    npm install

+Start the service:

     APP_ID=<your appid> node index.js